-2.21 Revenue recognition
+2.24 Revenue recognition

-Revenue comprises the fair value of the consideration received or receivable for the sale of goods and services in the ordinary course of the Group's activities.
-Revenue is stated net of discounts, returns and value added taxes.
+Revenue is measured at the fair value of the consideration received or receivable for the sales of properties and services performed in the ordinary course of the Group's companies.
+The Group recognises revenue when control of goods or services transfers to the customers.